Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 easy to understand which subcategory belongs to which category.

 - *Readability feedback*
-There wasn it much feedback regarding readability, because it is not something that can or should be influenced directly.
+There was not much feedback regarding readability, because it is not something that can or should be influenced directly.
 Font size and contrast are set in the settings, meaning it is consistent throughout the system, which includes ReSet.